Watch a humanoid robot shoot baskets like a NBA star

-You don't have to be NBA star Lebron James to score basket after basket like a pro.
+You don't have to be Steph Curry or Lebron James to score basket after basket like a pro.
 You don't even have to be human.

 Meet CUE, a humanoid robot trained by AI to shoot basketballs.
 Built by employees of Toyota in Japan, the humanoid robot was unveiled in the B League 1, a professional men's basketball league in Japan, playing for Arvalq Tokyo, and "was able to record a higher shot percentage than any Japanese professional," according to Newsweek.